argschwind/dropseq_alignment_pipeline/README.md

 # Drop-seq aligment pipeline

-This is a snakemake implementation of the Drop-seq alignment pipeline based on Drop-seq tools provided by the [McCarroll lab](http://mccarrolllab.com/dropseq/).
+This is a Snakemake implementation of the Drop-seq alignment pipeline based on Drop-seq tools provided by the [McCarroll lab](http://mccarrolllab.com/dropseq/).

 Paired-end raw data is expected to be stored in fastq format in directories named after samples.
 Currently the pipeline expects that files in these directories end with ".\*sample_1_sequence.txt.gz", respectively ".\*sample_2_sequence.txt.gz" for the first and second read.
 E.g.: "exp1/dropseq_exp1_1_sequence.txt.gz" & "exp1/dropseq_exp1_2_sequence.txt.gz".
 If this does not suit your setup, you can easily change this by adapting the fastq_to_bam input function in the Snakefile.